Cooking with Dutch Ovens

 Make a roux of 3 TB of Flour and half a stick of margarine or butter.

-As the roux gets to a light brown whisk in the cream, cream cheese, and milk
+As the roux gets to a light brown whisk in the cream, cream cheese, and milk Then added 1/2 C of Parmesan cheese

-One egg tempered with a little of the mixture and whisked well before adding slowly to the mix
+with a little of the mixture and whisked well before adding slowly to the mix 2 tsp of Paprika 1 tsp of Seasoning Salt

 With a 4 Cup bag of shredded Sharp Cheddar Cheese open

-The DO was seasoned well with margarine then layered the bottom with the first tier of cooked
+The DO was seasoned well with margarine then layered the bottom with the first tier of cooked macaroni and added enough

-On the top cover this with Italian Seasoned bread crumbs, some Parmesan, and enough
+On the top cover this with Italian Seasoned bread crumbs, some Parmesan, and enough sharp Cheddar to melt into

-sharp Cheddar to melt into it and make a good crunchy cheese topping. (this will use about 3 cups)
+it and make a good crunchy cheese topping. (this will use about 3 cups) I also put about seven pats of butter over top

-covering with the cheese.
+of the macaroni before covering with the cheese.

-Last, pour milk gently down the inside of the Dutch Oven until if fills just up to the bread crumbs but is still below them.
-Now it's time place the lid on the Dutch Oven and bake.
+Last, pour milk gently down the inside of the Dutch Oven until if fills just up to the bread crumbs but is still below

 This cooks for a half hour rotating the DO 1/3 turn every 10 minutes and then turning the lid 1/3 of a turn each time.
-When finished remove from the fire and lift lid off and dump the coals off the lid completely before replacing the lid.
-This will rest about 15 minutes

 This recipe could be cut in half and serve several people.
 I've Wow'ed a lot of people with this.

-Horseradish can be used in both the scalloped potatoes and mac & cheese recipes.
-A heaping tablespoon used in either of these recipes would be a good start.
-The idea is that you want enough to enhanse the flavor but not so much that it is obvious.
-Those eating your cooking should notice there is something special but not know instantly
+you want enough to enhanse the flavor but not so much that it is obvious.
+Those eating your cooking should notice

 that it is Horseradish.